Coronavirus: Start of UK peak expected soon as sixth death confirmed

 Asked when the rapid increase of infections might end, she said: “Within 10 to 14 days we will be likely to advise people with symptoms to self-isolate and we are expecting that start of the peak to come within that period.”

-Staying at home in self-isolation was “extremely effective in trying to move our epidemic curve forward”, she added.
+Staying at home in self-isolation would”extremely effective in trying to move our epidemic curve forward” towards warmer months, she added.

 Dr Harries said cancelling big outdoor events like football matches would not necessarily be a decision supported by science.